 Many businesses face the challenge of tedious network upgrades and related crashes.
 The growing demand for mobility and flexibility makes it hard to predict the company’s IT needs.
 It also complicates cost control greatly.
 But the good news is that cloud development can solve all these challenges.

-And businesses are actively leveraging it.
-According to the study by Thales and Ponemon Institute, 66% of enterprises already store their sensitive data in the cloud.
-The insurance, telecom, retail, banking, and consumer products industries are the most active cloud users.
 However, cloud application development services are essential to any business that needs to store and process a large bulk of data.

 Let’s start with the basics.

 What is cloud application development?

 Cloud application development refers to the process of creating computer programs or software applications that run on the Internet instead of on your personal computer or a local server.